piam/bjc-course/curriculum/05-image/01-image.md

 Now, let's consider how many bits it take to represent a pixel!

-From our image details, we see that our bit depth is 8.
-This means that each pixel is represented by 8 bits.
+From our image details, we see that our bit depth is 24.
+This means that each pixel is represented by 24 bits.
+If you have a Mac, you will notice that the details window says "Depth 8".
+It means that 8 bits is used to represent each of the RGB channels in the picture (i.e., 8 bits are used to represent red, 8 bits for green, and 8 bits for blue).
+The total bit depth per pixel is still 24.

 We know that every 8 bits is 1 Byte, so each pixel is 1 Byte.